-Child Protection & Safeguarding Policy Click Here
+Child Protection & Safeguarding Policy is available in the policies section here

 Park Lane Academy is committed to safeguarding and promoting the well being of all of its pupils.
 Each pupil’s welfare is of paramount importance.
 We recognise that some children may be especially vulnerable to abuse.